mattmakai/fullstackpython.com/source/content/pages/12-next/1201-websockets.markdown

 <img src="theme/img/ajax-long-polling.png" width="100%" alt="Long polling via AJAX is incredibly inefficient for some applications." class="technical-diagram" />

-Server push, as shown in the below diagram, is more efficient and scalable than long polling because the web browser does not have to constantly ask for updates through a stream of AJAX requests.
+Server push is more efficient and scalable than long polling because the web browser does not have to constantly ask for updates through a stream of AJAX requests.

 <img src="theme/img/websockets-flow.png" width="100%" alt="WebSockets are more efficient than long polling for server sent updates." class="technical-diagram" />